jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 ### Understanding Auto-configuration

-This section covers the SBDG provided auto-configuration classes that correspond to the SDG annotations in more detail.
+This section covers the [spring-boot-gemfire-name] provided auto-configuration classes that correspond to the [spring-data-gemfire-name] annotations in more detail.

-To review the complete list of SBDG auto-configuration classes, see [Complete Set of Auto-configuration Classes](./configuration-deactivate.html#auto-configuration-deactivate-classes).
+To review the complete list of [spring-boot-gemfire-name] auto-configuration classes, see [Complete Set of Auto-configuration Classes](./configuration-deactivate.html#auto-configuration-deactivate-classes).

 #### `@ClientCacheApplication`

-The SBDG
+The [spring-boot-gemfire-name]
 [<code>ClientCacheAutoConfiguration</code>](https://docs.spring.io/spring-boot-data-geode-build/current/api/org/springframework/geode/boot/autoconfigure/ClientCacheAutoConfiguration.html)
-class corresponds to the SDG [<code>@ClientCacheApplication</code>](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/ClientCacheApplication.html) annotation.
+class corresponds to the [spring-data-gemfire-name] [<code>@ClientCacheApplication</code>](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/ClientCacheApplication.html) annotation.

-As explained in [Getting Started](./index.html#getting-started) SBDG starts with the opinion that application developers primarily build VMware GemFire [client applications](./clientcache-applications.html) by using Spring Boot.
+As explained in [Getting Started](./index.html#getting-started) [spring-boot-gemfire-name] starts with the opinion that application developers primarily build [vmware-gemfire-name] [client applications](./clientcache-applications.html) by using Spring Boot.

-Technically, this means building Spring Boot applications with an VMware GemFire `ClientCache` instance connected to a dedicated cluster of VMware GemFire servers that manage the data as part of a [client/server](https://geode.apache.org/docs/guide/115/topologies_and_comm/cs_configuration/chapter_overview.html) topology.
+Technically, this means building Spring Boot applications with an [vmware-gemfire-name] `ClientCache` instance connected to a dedicated cluster of [vmware-gemfire-name] servers that manage the data as part of a [client/server](https://geode.apache.org/docs/guide/115/topologies_and_comm/cs_configuration/chapter_overview.html) topology.

-By way of example, this means that you need not explicitly declare and annotate your `@SpringBootApplication` class with SDG’s `@ClientCacheApplication` annotation, as the following example shows:
+By way of example, this means that you need not explicitly declare and annotate your `@SpringBootApplication` class with [spring-data-gemfire-name]’s `@ClientCacheApplication` annotation, as the following example shows:

 Example 7.
 Do Not Do This